-The five collaborating institutions are all internationally recognised leaders in different aspects of the food security agenda.
+The seven collaborating institutions are all internationally recognised leaders in different aspects of the food security agenda.

 ECI has an internationally-recognised track record in food systems research, with special emphasis on the interactions with environmental change.
 Key strengths include using a food systems lens to research food security issues, and developing research partnerships with a wide range of stakeholders including business, policy, development agencies, NGOs and academia at large.
 It also has expertise in managing consortia, in levering additional funding after start-up investment; and innovation in engagement (e.g. UKCIP ).
 The group run an MSc elective module on food systems for the School of Geography and the Environment.